Celiac Disease and the alcohol buzz

 Farming in the Far East

 Twenty-three thousand years ago farmers in the valley of the Yellow River in China were using stones to grind foods that they gathered, including grasses, beans, wild millet seeds, wild yams and snakegourd root.
-As they gathered, processed and cooked these foods they learned how they could be replanted, and they learned that if they replanted the best ones, such as the largest and most easily processed millet seeds their crops would improve.
-As these hunter gatherers improved their plants and began to consistently replant their crops they became farmers.
+As they gathered, processed and cooked these foods from wild plants they discovered that the plants could be encouraged to grow again by dropping seeds on the ground.
+Moreover, plants that produced edible seeds often grew better seeds if only the best seeds were replanted.
+This was particularly true of millet.
+As these onetime hunter gatherers improved their crops they became farmers.

 Consistent access to energy-rich foods caused human populations to expand rapidly, until human populations became so large that animals were overhunted, so the farmers began to trap pigs and keep them captive, so as to ensure access to meat throughout the year.
 These